TUM-Dev/NavigaTUM/data/README.md

-# Navigatum Data Repository
+# NavigaTUM Data Repository

 This repository contains:

-- The code to compile the datasets for Navigatum
+- The code to compile the datasets for NavigaTUM
 - Custom data inserted into the datasets
 - Custom patches applied on the source data